bitmakerlabs/wdi-march-2017/16-A-routing-and-controllers-intro-lesson/README.md

 In the above cases, both `333` and `spiderman_comic` will be matched as `:id`.

-## URL and Path Helpers
+## Path Helpers

-Along with deciding how it will dispatch an http request, the router can create URL and Path helpers that can be used in Controllers and Views.
+Along with deciding how it will dispatch an http request, the router can create Path helpers that can be used in Controllers and Views.

 For example, if we add `as: 'product'` to the end of our route like so: